 Martin Turner here again.
 It is my pleasure to be your unit co-ordinator for ACCT11059 Accounting, Learning and Online Communication.
-This is my fourth email to you.
+This is my third email to you.

-If you missed my first three emails, do not worry.
-You can find them at Martin’s Emails in my blog; and also by clicking on ‘Martin’s Emails’ in the Communication section on the right hand side of Moodle.
-(Note: if you access Moodle on your phone or tablet, you need to scroll down to the bottom to get to the sections on the ‘right hand side’ of Moodle when using a computer).
+If you missed my first two emails, do not worry.
+You can find them here at Martin’s Emails; and also by clicking on ‘Martin’s Emails’ in the Communication section on the right hand side of Moodle (or at the bottom of Moodle, if you are using a phone or table).
 When I send out emails I will also post a link to them on our unit Facebook page (if you have not done so already, you should ask to join our Facebook page).

 In particular, my first email contains important information to get started in our unit.

 When we opened Moodle two weeks ago, quite a few people had a look at our unit, its assessment and started connecting to others in our unit.
 Some have got started on the reading for Week 1, PeerWise, setting up their blog and joining our unit Facebook page.

 If you are just getting started to look at our unit, do not worry.
 We are just at the beginning of term; at the beginning of Week 1.

 You will be given your own company later this week at 5.00pm Friday Week 1.
 They will be available in the top centre section of Moodle.
 I will email everyone (as well as Facebook) when they are available.
 You can work on Steps 1 and 2 of your ASS#1 now, before you get your company.

 Never give up … and maybe even have fun at times!